 The metadata associated with each Tweet will also vary depending on the presence or absence of certain attributes in a specific Tweet or an overall collection (ex., location coordinates or country codes).
 Here is an example of the potential metadata fields for each Tweet in a small (~2,000 item) recent (2015) project.

-For more information, please see this document about the metadata dictionary for gnip twitter data (updated).
+For more information, please see this document about the metadata dictionary for gnip twitter data (updated). and also this metadata dictionary for gnip twitter data blog post.

 - Title - this is the text of the tweet